 about 5% when wet, so socks and gloves should feel just a little too snug when fitting dry.

 We have found the warmest combination to be the C-skins 4mm Polypro lined Swimming Sock and their excellent 3mm Wired Neoprene Glove which give good wrist coverage and excel in very cold conditions.
 This is what our swim guides use.
+Our new range of Zone-3 Gloves and Socks come highly recommended too, take a look at this article before choosing your gloves: Swim Glove Sizing for Swimmers, and this article for socks: Swim Socks Size for Swimmers.

 With socks in particular some swimmers prefer a more streamlined option and the Blueseventy Thermal Swim Socks are an excellent choice and tend to suit people with narrower feet and ankles.
 They also work really well under shoes, either for cold weather cycling or chilly swim-running.